mi3nts/biometricDashboard2/respirationModule/README.md

 # Respiration Module

+Execution: Need all the files in one folder including the images

 RM_Main.py --- Contains the main Respiratory Module -- Tab Layout

 RM_Graphs.py -- Contains all the graphs widgtes (HR, SPo2, ECG, Resp, PPG)